-Prior to FFY 2015, the COS was only required at entry and exit and best practice guidance was provided to local programs to complete the COS process at every annual IFSP review.
+Presently, the COS is only required at entry and exit, but best practice guidance has been provided to local programs to complete the COS process at every annual IFSP review.
 The online IFSP document allows for multiple interim COS ratings.
-In December 2015, MSDE distributed a Child Outcomes Summary Technical Assistance Bulletin requiring the COS progress/rating to be completed at every annual IFSP review (see http://archives.marylandpublicschools.org/MSDE/divisions/earlyinterv/docs/tab/16-02-ChildOutcomeSummary.pdf)
+In December 2015, MSDE distributed a Child Outcomes Summary Technical Assistance Bulletin requiring the COS progress/rating to be completed at every annual IFSP review.

-Table 1 and Table 2 below provide a detailed data review indicating the completeness of the FFY 2015 COS data (93.1%, up from 91.7% in FFY 2014).
-Table 1 shows the total number of children exiting Maryland's Part C Birth - 3 program from July 1, 2015 through June 30, 2016.
+Table 1 and Table 2 below provide a detailed data review indicating the completeness of the FFY 2014 COS data (91.7%).
+Table 1 shows the total number of children exiting Maryland's Part C Birth - 3 program from July 1, 2014 through June 30, 2015.
 The remaining columns indicate the number of children with COS progress at exit data, the number of children with specific reasons for no COS progress at exit data including children not in the program for 6 months, the number of children with missing COS progress at exit data, the number of children with impossible COS progress data, and finally, the percentage of children with complete COS data including specific reasons.
 Table 2 goes into further detail around the five specific reasons for children not having COS progress at exit data.
 The primary reason for not having COS progress at exit data is that the child was not in the program for at least 6 months.
 Other reasons include: children who are in the program for at least six months but attempts to contact the family were unsuccessful, the child passed away, the family moved out of state, or the family withdrew from the program.
-To minimize missing data for children who leave the MITP suddenly and without an IFSP Meeting (e.g., family withdrawal), the MITP included the guidance in a Technical Assistance Bulletin to complete an exit COS if enough information is available.